alimehr75/Devops_Challanges/uwsgi-task/uwsgi_task.md

 1. now we can run the project via : </br>
 `uwsgi --ini gholam_uwsgi.ini` in config dir</br>
 2. link this ini file into python venv in a dir named vassals to govern the uwsgi with Emperor </br>
-   * `mkdir /var/www/nginx/gholam-project/venv/vasslas `</br>
+   * `mkdir /var/www/nginx/gholam-project/.venv/vasslas `</br>
    * `ln -s /var/www/nginx/gholam-project/gholam/config/gholam_uwsgi.ini   /var/www/nginx/gholam-project/.venv/vasslas` </br>

-## Here systemd
+## Systemd Service Config
-> To control all project we should set a systemd config file with uwsgi and emperor
+> To control all project with systemctl that just deals with Emperor

 ```
 [Unit]